|Back Take Quiz Next Prev|

 IFR flight plans are automatically closed by ATC when landing at a towered airport.
 If your destination airport has no control tower, upon landing you must close your flight plan by radio or by telephone to any FSS or ATC facility.
 IFR flight plans may be cancelled in VMC outside of Class A airspace.

 NOTE: The current Knowledge Test Supplement does not contain any figures showing the Flight Plan Form.
-Pilots may currently use either the (old) domestic flight plan form or the (new) ICAO flight plan form for flights within the US.
+Pilots who file VFR or IFR flight plans must use the (new) ICAO flight plan form.
 We anticipate that the FAA will add questions relating to the new ICAO flight plan form in the near future.